radowtay/Project-1/README.md

 #### Project Status: [Active]

 ## Project Intro/Objective
 ### The purpose of our project is to find out What Factors, if any, produce a successful movie? .
-We will examine (insert questions here)using data from IMDB to discover if any of these factors correlate to one another.
+We will examine budget, genre, cast, director and country using data from IMDB to discover if any of these factors correlate to one another.
 Is there a successful movie formula?